 Identifying the pathway used to synthesize a threat agent provides essential support to the attribution process.
 Using gas chromatography–mass spectrometry, liquid chromatography–mass spectrometry, and inductively coupled plasma–mass spectrometry, the FSC is identifying CAS present in pure agent samples, as well as in contaminated environmental and food samples.
 Using advanced data analysis tools, the detected CAS can be prioritized, and objective and quantifiable information can be provided to support the attribution assessments of our law enforcement and intelligence partners.
 This work reflects the intersection of the FSC’s research and development efforts with its mission to conduct rigorous analysis and identification of CBRNE samples from the real world.

 Over the past decade, the use of chemical warfare agents (CWAs) by state and nonstate actors around the world has increased significantly—from the chlorine and sarin gases unleashed on a town in Syria to the assassination in Asia of the half-brother of North Korean leader Kim Jong-Un using nerve agent VX.
 A need exists for the ability to rapidly detect exposure to CWAs in biomedical samples.
 The FSC has developed several methods for this purpose, starting with assays to detect nerve agents and sulfur mustard in blood and urine samples.
-Recently, the FSC has expanded this effort to include identifying biomarkers from nontraditional threats.
 These biomarkers and assays can address the ever-evolving threats of both today and tomorrow.

 Botulinum toxin, a neurotoxic protein, is poisonous in small amounts.
 The amount of botulinum equal to the weight of one grain of salt (shown here on a penny) would be enough to kill 300 people.